-Consider potential sources of biases and describe strategies that will be adopted to minimise their effects.
+You should consider potential sources of biases and describe strategies that will be adopted to minimise their effects.

 In general, explanations based solely in terms of 'usual practice' will not be considered adequate.
-This section should be completed in full regardless of whether the academic institution, contract research organisation or industrial partner will be conducting the work.
+This section should be completed in full, regardless of whether the academic institution, contract research organisation or industrial partner will be conducting the work.